alexisig/scalingo-highcharts-export-server/README.md

 # scalingo-highcharts-export-server
 Deploy an highcharts export server on scalingo

+## Deployment

+Add two environment variable in your scalingo app:
+* ACCEPT_HIGHCHARTS_LICENSE=YES
+* HIGHCHARTS_VERSION=9.2.2

-Just link a scalingo app to this repository and trigger a deployment.
+Then add an integration link this repository and trigger a deployment.

 ## Tests with docker